Polarbexar/Polarbexar/README.md

 Im a three time, consecutive, Fantasy Football Champ.
 No autographs please.

 The Bexar in my profle name is pronounced "bear".
-It comes from Bexar county in texas where I lived for a while.
+It comes from Bexar County in Texas where I lived for a while.
 Credit to my father as Mr. PolarBexar.